SunlayGGX/Storm/README.md

 - **nearFarPlaneFixed (boolean, faculative)**: Specify if the normal behavior of the near and far plane should be to NOT translate along the camera moves.
 Default is true.
 - **selectedParticleAlwaysOnTop (boolean, faculative)**: Specify if the selected particle should be displayed on top of all particles (on the near plane).
 Default is false.
 - **selectedParticleForceAlwaysOnTop (boolean, faculative)**: Specify if the selected particle force should be displayed on top of all particles (on the near plane).
 Default is true.
+- **spinCameraToGravity (boolean, faculative)**: If true, the camera will spin for the gravity to go down.
+Default is false.

 #### Simulation (faculative)